helciodev/youtube_clone/README.md

 > youtube clone.

-Additional description about the project and its features.
+The aim of this project was cloning YouTube.
+We achieved it by embedding a video and some pictures.

 ## Built With

-- HTML and css
+- HTML
+-CSS

 ## Live Demo